Maowcraft/NcycloAPI/README.md

 # NcycloAPI
-API-2-API Communication Middle-Man Java Library
+Easy-to-use socket-based Application-2-Application Java Library

 This is the 2.4.0 build of Ncyclo, it still includes the Exclusion code.
 This is here in case you rely on it, otherwise, use 2.5.0.